-We are a premier consumer financial services company delivering customized financing programs across key industries including retail, health, auto, travel and home, along with award-winning consumer banking products.
-We provide a range of credit products through our financing programs which we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
-Through our partners' over 390,000 locations across the United States and Canada, and their websites and mobile applications, we offer their customers a variety of credit products to finance the purchase of goods and services.
-During 2018, we financed \$140.7 billion of purchase volume, and at December 31, 2018, we had \$93.1 billion of loan receivables and 80.3 million active accounts.
-Our active accounts represent a geographically diverse group of both consumers and businesses, with an average FICO score of 716 for active accounts at December 31, 2018.
+We are one of the premier consumer financial services companies in the United States.
+Our roots in consumer finance trace back to 1932, and today we are the largest provider of private label credit cards in the United States based on purchase volume and receivables.
+We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
+Through our partners' over 380,000 locations across the United States and Canada, and their websites and mobile applications, we offer their customers a variety of credit products to finance the purchase of goods and services.
+During 2017, we financed \$131.8 billion of purchase volume, and at December 31, 2017, we had \$81.9 billion of loan receivables and 74.5 million active accounts.
+Our active accounts represent a geographically diverse group of both consumers and businesses, with an average FICO score of 715 for active accounts at December 31, 2017.

-Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's and Ashley HomeStore and also leading e-commerce partners, such as Amazon and PayPal.
+Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's, Walmart, Amazon and Ashley Furniture HomeStore.
 We believe our partner-centric business model has been successful because it aligns our interests with those of our partners and provides substantial value to both our partners and our customers.
 Our partners promote our credit products because they generate increased sales and strengthen customer loyalty.
 Our customers benefit from instant access to credit, discounts and promotional offers.
 We seek to differentiate ourselves through deep partner integration and our extensive marketing expertise.
 We have omni-channel (in-store, online and mobile) technology and marketing capabilities, which allow us to offer and deliver our credit products instantly to customers across multiple channels.

 We conduct our operations through a single business segment.
-Profitability and expenses, including funding costs, loan losses and operating expenses, are managed for the business as a whole.
-Substantially all of our operations are within the United States.
-We offer our credit products through three sales platforms (Retail Card, Payment Solutions and CareCredit).
-Those platforms are organized by the types of products we offer and the partners we work with, and are measured on interest and fees on loans, loan receivables, active accounts and other sales metrics.
-Retail Card is a leading provider of private label credit cards, and also provides Dual Cards, general purpose co-branded credit cards, and small- and medium-sized business credit products.
+Our revenue activities are managed through three sales platforms: Retail Card, Payment Solutions and CareCredit.
+Retail Card is a leading provider of private label credit cards, and also provides Dual Cards, general purpose cobranded credit cards, and small- and medium-sized business credit products.
 Payment Solutions is a leading provider of promotional financing for major consumer purchases, offering primarily private label credit cards and installment loans.
-CareCredit is a leading provider of promotional financing to consumers for health, veterinary and personal care procedures, services and products, including dental, vision, audiology and cosmetic.
+CareCredit is a leading provider of promotional financing to consumers for health and personal care procedures, products or services, such as dental, veterinary, cosmetic, vision and audiology.

 We offer our credit products primarily through our wholly-owned subsidiary, the Bank.
-In addition, through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC"), including certificates of deposit, individual retirement accounts ("IRAs"), money market accounts and savings accounts.
+Through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC"), including certificates of deposit, individual retirement accounts ("IRAs"), money market accounts and savings accounts.
 We also take deposits at the Bank through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
 We have significantly expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low cost funding for our credit activities.
-At December 31, 2018, we had \$64.0 billion in deposits, which represented 73% of our total funding sources.
+At December 31, 2017, we had \$56.5 billion in deposits, which represented 73% of our total funding sources.